 What if I get sick or have an emergency abroad?

 The Syracuse Abroad center staff has an on-call person 24 hours a day, seven days a week.
 The Syracuse Abroad main campus office also has an on-call person after hours who can respond to an emergency.
 See the Student Health and Safety section of our website, or call us at 1-800-235-3472 if you still have concerns.

 What do I need to do before I leave campus?

 1.)
 On-Campus Housing and Meal Plan Contracts

 You must cancel on-campus housing and meal plan contracts for the term you are abroad.
 It is your responsibility to personally complete paperwork in the housing office.
-Forms are available in the Housing, Meal Plan, and ID Card Service Center (206 Steele Hall) and the South Campus Housing Office (210 Goldstein Student Center).
+Forms are available in the Housing, Meal Plan, and ID Card Service Center (111 Waverly, Suite 111) and the South Campus Housing Office (210 Goldstein Student Center).

 Spring semester students: Spring semester charges for housing and meal plans are posted to your bursar account the first week in November.
 To prevent those charges from appearing on your bursar bill, you must complete cancellation paperwork in the housing office by the end of October.
 To avoid a late cancellation charge, you must complete cancellation paperwork in the housing office by the last day of classes.